 Nothing is new.
 The solution to my personal struggle is simple: Believe and Act, which embodies the strength to positively change how I view my surroundings, control the life I desire, and create the world I want to inhabit – just like what Duhigg taught me.

 This ordinary yet priceless personal lesson has given me a glimpse of what I can become: someone with endless possibilities.
 Now, I’m hungrier than ever to take on new challenges.

+Hi Ravi!

+I can definitely concur with the style of writing in the telling of your story – how you overcame your biggest challenge.
+The problem here is that you haven’t even told us what your ‘biggest challenge’ was.
+Be it external pressure, internal emotional conflict or a combination of the two, I want you to tell your story with confidence and pride.

+Now, I know that the prompt evokes of sensitive information that may be really personal to you.
+All I want is for you to be comfortable in telling us readers whatever you choose to disclose.
+At the end of the day, you’ll want your response to come off as authentic instead of just merely trying to impress the admissions committee – they can tell.

+So take a sip of your favorite drink, relax, and enjoy the thought process.
+Looking forward to your next draft!

+Matthew